 - Roxanna Shante "Independent Woman"

-Whether it's Kanye's influence in turn of their own efforts to dig back through history, the "Yeah" and "Louder!" is very much alive and kicking among a lot of the new generation of artists.
-Kendrick Lamar alone has used it three times: on "Don't Understand," "She Needs Me" and "Keisha's Pain."
+Whether it's Kanye's influence or their own efforts to dig back through history, the "Yeah" and "Louder!" is very much alive and kicking among a lot of the new generation of artists.
+Kendrick Lamar alone has used it three times: "Don't Understand," "She Needs Me" and "Keisha's Pain."

-And in addition to the almighty K. Dot, we're talking a who's who of young artists, including:
+And in addition to the almighty K. Dot, we're talking a Who's Who of notable young artists, including:

 - Chance the Rapper "Chain Smoker"